ito-soft-design/ladder_drive/README.md

 There is a plc project under the plc directory.
 Launch the one of the plc project which you want to use.
-(Currently we support MITSUBISHI iQ-R R08CUP only.)
+(Currently we support the Emulator and MITSUBISHI iQ-R R08CUP only.)

 Configure ethernet connection by the tool which is provided by plc maker.
 Then upload settings and plc program to the plc.